This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Breast pump: Choose a breast pump that is comfortable and easy to use.
 There are many types of breast pumps to choose from.
 They can be manual (hand pump), battery-powered, or electric.
 A manual pump may work well if you only plan to express breast milk once in a while.
 A double electric breast pump can express milk from both of your breasts at the same time.
 Double electric breast pumps work well if you have a lot of milk.
 They are also helpful if you are at work and need to pump quickly.
 Ask your healthcare provider to help you choose the best breast pump for you.

-- Hand expression: Use a container such as a clean bowl to collect your milk.
-Place your fingers on each side of your areola.
+- Hand expression: Place your fingers on each side of your areola.
 Press back toward your chest.
 Press your fingers toward each other and push slightly toward your nipple.
 Release the pressure and relax your hand.
 Repeat this motion several times and change the position of your hand.
 Ask your healthcare provider for more information on how to express your milk by hand.

 How to collect breast milk:

-Use plastic or glass bottles to collect and store your breast milk.
+Use BPA-free plastic bottles or glass bottles to collect and store your breast milk.
 Plastic bags made for storing breast milk may also be used.
 Collect your breast milk in small portions so you can use only what you need.
 This will help prevent wasting breast milk.
 Do not use disposable bottle liners or other plastic bags to store breast milk.
+If you plan to freeze the breast milk, do not fill the container all the way to the top.
+Breast milk expands when it freezes.

 How to store breast milk: